Industrial and Enterprise Systems Engineering

 Students in this unit may choose to earn their major degree and simultaneously complete an M.B.A., with 12 fewer required hours than when pursuing both degrees independently.
 Students must be enrolled in the M.B.A. program for three terms and complete all the requirements of their primary degree.
 Interested students should see the joint program requirements and contact the M.B.A. program and their major department office for more information.

-Advanced Analytics in Industrial & Enterprise Systems Engineering
+for the Master of Science in Industrial Engineering, Advanced Analytics in Industrial & Enterprise Systems Engineering Concentration

 The Advanced Analytics in Industrial & Enterprise Systems Engineering Concentration prepares students to relate the application of engineering approaches and methods to the analysis and management of engineering and business processes which are data-oriented.
 Students will be able to provide companies and organizations with the ability to convert the massive amounts of data received into useful information that can help shape the decisions companies and organizations make.
 Students must be enrolled in the Industrial Engineering MS (thesis or non-thesis) degree program.